mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### THE PIXIE SYSTEM

 The Gash is in a geostationary orbit over the north pole of the Pixie system gas giant.
-This region is under a traffic exclusion order – vessels coming within 10,000 kilometres of the prison hulk are automatically recorded and warned to change course.
+This region is under a traffic exclusion order – vessels coming within 10,000 kilometers of the prison hulk are automatically recorded and warned to change course.

 The mainworld is a small vacuum world inhabited by miners.
 The major settlement surrounds the huge, busy starport and naval base.
 The base itself is defended by another _Kinunir_ -class cruiser as well as small scout ships.